hci-a-if-its-2019/assignment-1-ramdan0cool/README.md

 (The user was more confused by the layout design.)

 15. A = Jadi tidak ada profile page ini?
+16. B = Tidak tahu.
+17. B = Tekan bio, nah ini dia.

+(The user reload the page and then presses the Bio link.
+Then the system shows the profile page)

+18. A = Oke, buat yang keempat, edit profile.
+19. B = Tidak bisa.
+Jadi, buat pengguna baru harus nunggu satu hari sebelum bisa mengedit profile.
+20. A = Oh ya?
+21. B = Jadi sekarang aku tidak bisa apa-apa.

+(Note: There is an oversight on my part regarding this part of the system.
+For new users, the system locked their access to edit their profile and publish stories, so we cannot check the last two tasks.
+However, I did not even know about this mechanic, even though I was following through with the user's input because the system did not notify us about this mechanic beforehand.)

+22. A = Berarti buat tugas kelima tidak bisa juga, ya.
+23. B = Tidak bisa.
 ```
 ## Models and Annotations
 ### Artifact Model